 On average, TMJ treatment may last anywhere from 18 months and 3 years.
 Massages and stretches for your jaw and neck can help alleviate symptoms while undergoing treatment.
 Patients should be patient while treating TMJ because it can be a lengthy treatment.

 Why Is TMJ worse at night?

-At night patients are more likely to grind your teeth and clench your jaw, which may magnify your TMJ.
+At night patients are more likely to grind their teeth and clench their jaw, which may magnify their TMJ.
 This is because as your body works to keep your airway open while you sleep, you may clench your teeth at night.